 Well, it doesn’t necessarily take a lot of money to make a lot of money, but it does take some when it comes to business growth!
-Depending on the business model, market and the industry trend you may not even need money for growth, but you do need money for rapid startup growth growth.
+Depending on the business model, market, and industry trend you may not even need money for growth, but you do need money for rapid startup growth.

 As a fact of the matter, a company can grow very fast with external funding than it can do at its own with sales revenue.
 So, if you are actually planning fast growth for your startup, you must set your financial goals!

 This article will discuss the basic financial goals of a startup and how to set the same: